ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-01-symfony-2-and-amazon-s3-best-practices.md

 }
 ```

-There is a form class for the image (notice: for uploading use the standard field “file”):
+There is a form class for the image (notice: for uploading use the standard field "file"):

 ```
 namespace ABundle\Form;